 Sources: Haver Analytics, National Bureau of Economic Research, Standard & Poor’s, U.S. Bureau of Economic Analysis.
 Data as of May 31, 2023.

-The full extent of these sector divergences can be seen in the chart below, which plots YTD stock market performance as of June 2023 for four key sectors: housing (up 37%), autos (up 78%),3 regional banks (down 26%), and the office sector of commercial real estate (down 17%).
+A sampling of these sector divergences can be seen in the chart below, which plots YTD stock market performance as of June 2023 for four key sectors: housing (up 37%), autos (up 78%),3 regional banks (down 26%), and the office sector of commercial real estate (down 17%).

-Striking performance disparities are emerging across key industry
+Striking performance disparities are emerging across key industry sectors

 The chart describes sector divergences (cumulative YTD returns in 2023) for four different sectors (Homebuilding, Auto and auto components, Regional banks, REIT office property).